-Chicago's Newest Food Hall Will Debut Five Restaurants This Summer
+Chicago's Newest Food Hall to Debut Five Restaurants

-Galley Group's first Windy City venture – Fulton Galley – will open in June, showcasing local chefs.
+Galley Group's first Windy City venture, Fulton Galley, will showcase local chefs.

 Galley Group, a restaurant group that develops and manages food halls, claims that their projects aren’t just food halls; they’re small business incubators.
 The food hall backdrop provides local chefs with an opportunity to launch restaurant concepts in an environment that’s less costly and less risky than opening a place of their own—with the ultimate goal of using the experience as a launch pad for their careers.

 The restaurant group operates four locations across the country: Smallman Galley and Federal Galley in Pittsburgh, Ohio City Galley in Cleveland, and Fort Street Galley in Detroit.
 Their fifth is opening in Chicago this June.
 Fulton Galley—which will be located in the Fulton Market area of Chicago’s West Loop neighborhood—will feature five concepts from local chefs.
 The opening lineup will include a casual taqueria, a modern Thai restaurant, a Jewish deli, an Italian concept, and a rotisserie-focused spot.